damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 GitLab is designed and developed in a unique way.

+The direction for the GitLab product is spelled out on the [Direction page](/direction).
 This document provides lessons and heuristics on how to design changes and new features.

 _As everything at GitLab, this document is forever in draft.
 Merge requests are very welcome._